biomedbigdata/website/content/authors/sylvie_baier/_index.md

 weight: 41
 ---

-I am a bioinformatics bachelor student at the Technical University of Munich and the Ludwig-Maximilians-University.
-Since October 2020, I am an intern at the Chair of Experimental Bioinformatics to gain more practical experience in bioinformatics.
+I am a Bioinformatics bachelor student at the Technical University of Munich and the Ludwig-Maximilians-University.
+Since October 2020, I am an intern at the Chair of Experimental Bioinformatics to gain more practical experience in Bioinformatics.
-Currently I am working for [Markus Hoffmann](/authors/markus_hoffmann) on the development of GenEpiSeeker, a tool for generic epistasis detection via local search.
+Currently, I am working for [Markus Hoffmann](/authors/markus_hoffmann) on the development of GenEpiSeeker, a tool for generic epistasis detection via local search.